 The financial statements have been prepared on a going concern basis which contemplates the continuity of normal business activities and the realisation of assets and discharge of liabilities in the ordinary course of business.
 The ability of the Group to maintain continuity of normal business activities and to pay its debts as and when they fall due is dependent on the ability of the Group to successfully raise additional capital and/or successful exploration and subsequent exploitation of areas of interest through sale or development.
 The Group has not generated any revenues from operations.
-During the year ended 30 June 2019, the Group raised \$1,227,255 of cash through equity raisings and option exercises (before costs).
-The Group has also entered into a Loan Facility with the Group's Non-Executive Chairman for \$2,000,000.
+Subsequent to the reporting period, the Group raised \$3,325,000 of cash through equity raisings (before costs).
+The Group has entered into an agreement with the Group's Non-Executive Chairman to convert \$500,000 of the balance of the Loan Facility entered into in the previous financial period into equity.

-Should the Group not be able to raise further capital, dispose of assets when required or manage its expenditure so as to conserve cash over the coming 12 months, there exists a material uncertainty regarding the Group's ability to continue as a going concern and realise its assets and settle its liabilities and commitments in the normal course of business and at the amounts stated in the financial statements.
+Should the Group not be able to raise further capital, dispose of assets when required or manage its expenditure so as to conserve cash over the coming 12 months, there exists a material uncertainty that may cast significant doubt over the Group's ability to continue as a going concern and realise its assets and settle its liabilities and commitments in the normal course of business and at the amounts stated in the financial statements.
 The financial report does not include any adjustments relating to the recoverability or classification of recorded asset amounts, or to the amounts or classification of liabilities which might be necessary should the Group not be able to continue as a going concern.